Charles Ensley Scholarship Fund

 RULES OF THE CHARLES ENSLEY SCHOLARSHIP PROGRAM

-The Charles Ensley Scholarship is a one-time annual scholarship in the amount of $3,500 which will be awarded to members of the Union who have been accepted to the Murphy Institute of the CUNY School of Professional Studies (“Murphy Institute”) in any of the following programs: Certificate in Labor Studies, Advanced Certificate in Labor Studies or 30-credit Master’s Degree in Labor Studies.
+The Charles Ensley Scholarship is a one-time annual scholarship in the amount of $3,500 which will be awarded to members of the Union who have been accepted to the CUNY School of Labor and Urban Studies in any of the following programs: Certificate in Labor Studies, Advanced Certificate in Labor Studies or 30-credit Master’s Degree in Labor Studies.
 Descriptions of these programs can be obtained from their website at sps.cuny.edu/labor programs.

 This scholarship is designed to be a source of financial assistance to defray some of the tuition costs.